 Radiation therapy usually comes from a machine that moves around you, directing radiation to specific points on your body (external beam radiation).
 In specialized medical centers, radiation therapy may be delivered during surgery (intraoperative radiation).

 Clinical trials are studies to test new treatments, such as systemic therapy, and new approaches to surgery or radiation therapy.
-If the treatment being studied proves to be safer and more effective than are current treatments, it can become the new standard of care.
+If the treatment being studied proves to be safer and more effective than current treatments, it can become the new standard of care.

 Clinical trials for pancreatic cancer might give you a chance to try new targeted therapy, chemotherapy drugs, immunotherapy treatments or vaccines.